Schaeffler applies cookies to secure an optimal use. With the further use of this website you accept the application of cookies. More Information

 This also applies to increasing urbanization, which demands new forms of mobility.
 These are the reasons why we see climate change and urbanization as two future trends that are especially important to us and our business.
 Globalization is particularly relevant for the Schaeffler Group in an economic context, as is digitalization in the realm of technology.
 As explained within the context of our strategic pillars, we see growing digitalization as an important opportunity for further optimization of our business model in the future.

 The constant emission of greenhouse gases is driving global warming.
-Today we are finding that the concentration of CO₂ is at its highest point since it was first recorded, and the temperature continues to rise.
+Today we find that the concentration of CO₂ is at its highest point since it was first recorded, and the temperature continues to rise.
 Reducing CO₂ output is one way to contain future climate change.

 In recent years, the world has seen ever closer international ties between individuals, companies, institutions, and countries.
 This is causing the global trading volume to rise and value chains to become ever more globally oriented, making mobility an important engine for prosperity.
 That will be especially true if global mobility remains affordable.